Skip to content

 ↑ deepMerge

-conditions.<key>.alert_button ← user delta: text, colors, etc.
+conditions.<key>.alert_button ← user delta: text, colours, etc.

 ↑ replaced entirely by